Prince Dube

 Prince Mpumelelo Dube (born 17 February 1997) is a Zimbabwean professional footballer, who most recently played forward for Tanzanian Premier League club Young Africans Sports Club and the Zimbabwe national team.

 Career

-Club

 In August 2020, after several years spent playing in his native Zimbabwe, Dube joined Tanzanian club Azam, signing a three-year contract.

-Prince Dube joined Yanga S.C back in 2024 and went on to score 13 league goals in his first season.
-The Zimbambwean national is regarded a top striker as he can play as a forward, a left winger and a right winger, qualities that have earned him such good spells with the national team and his club, Young Africans S.C.

-International
+International career

 Dube made his senior international debut for Zimbabwe on 26 March 2017 in a 0-0 friendly draw with Zambia.

+On 11 December 2025, Dube was called up to the Zimbabwe squad for the 2025 Africa Cup of Nations.

 International goals

 Scores and results list Zimbabwe's goal tally first.